sreecodeslayer/diaspora_federation/federation/relayable.md

 The parent author is allowed to retract the entity, so there are no additional signatures required for the [Retraction][retraction] (only the [Salmon Magic Signature][magicsig]).

-If the author retracts the entity, he sends a [Retraction][retraction] to the parent author.
+If the author retracts the entity, they send a [Retraction][retraction] to the parent author.
 The parent author also must relay this retraction to all recipients of the parent entity.

-If the parent author wants to reject the entity (e.g. if he ignores the author of the relayable), he can simply send a [Retraction][retraction] for it back to the author.
+If the parent author wants to reject the entity (e.g. if they ignore the author of the relayable), they can simply send a [Retraction][retraction] for it back to the author.